|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 From the View menu, choose the customization options to display only the desired information.

 Note:The Non-Privilege Propagating Aggregate column indicates whether a target is a non-privilege propagating aggregate.
 This type of target cannot be added to an administration group, which are by design privilege propagating.
 For this reason, any aggregate target added to administration group must also be privilege propagating.
+To make an aggregate target privilege propagating, use the EM CLI verb modify_system with -privilege_propagation=true option.
+For more information see the Enterprise Manager Command Line Reference.

 On this page, you can review the list to see if there any targets that need to be added to the administration group.
 Click on the target names shown in this page to access the target's Edit Target Properties page where you can change the target property values.
 After making the requisite changes and clicking OK, you are returned to the Unassigned Targets page.